BTI-US/PhotoEditor-Server/README.md

 - `GET /basic/latest-version`
     - Gets the latest version of the application.
     - Response:
+        - `code`: The status code of the request.
         - `status`: The status of the request.
         - `message`: The message of the request.
-        - `version`: The version of the application.
+        - `data`: The latest version of the application.
+    - Example:
+    ```json
+    {
+        "code": 0,
+        "status": "success",
+        "message": "Latest version downloaded successfully.",
+        "data": {
+            "version": "1.0.0"
+        }
+    }
+    ```
 - `GET /basic/latest-release`
     - Gets the latest release of the application.
     - Response Body: